310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Midori curious %}
-(Huh?
-That’s Sakuma-senpai… What’s he doing with that picture frame?)
+<th>(Huh?
+That’s Sakuma-senpai… What’s he doing with that picture frame?)</th>

-(Eh, not that it matters much to me… It’d only be a pain if he starts up a conversation, so I’ll just hurry back to my room and relax with my phone.)
+<th>(Eh, not that it matters much to me… It’d only be a pain if he starts up a conversation, so I’ll just hurry back to my room and relax with my phone.)</th>
 {% endbubble %}

 {% bubble Rei %}